microsoft/BotFramework-Emulator/.github/ISSUE_TEMPLATE/question.md

 ---
-name: "Bot Framework Emulator Question"
+name: Bot Framework Emulator Question
 about: The issue tracker is not for questions.
 Please ask questions on https://stackoverflow.com/questions/tagged/botframework
+title: ''
+labels: Question
+assignees: ''

 ---